KevinOConnor/hsoft/docs/Features.md

   can saturate a hi-speed USB interface, the Python based host software is unlikely to read the data as fast.
-Also, the host capture software collects all capture data in memory before writing it to disk, which may not be optimal for very large captures.
+Also, the host capture software collects all capture data in memory before writing it to disk, which may not be optimal for large captures.

 - Each Haasoscope may benefit from calibration data.
 There is currently no calibration tool available.
 Ideally there would be an